 Helping Your Child Build Inner Strength

-Inner strength, often called "resilience," is the ability to cope with the stressful situations that life throws at us.
+Inner strength is the ability to cope with the stressful situations in life.
+This is often called "resilience."

 Building inner strength begins with simple actions or thoughts that your child practices, such as planning for what to do next and learning to accept change.
 Inner strength can help a child face problems.
 Children who are resilient: